adrianocastro189/stormwind-library/documentation/docs/resources/support/interval.md

 time has passed.
 For example, if the interval is set to 5 seconds, the first execution will occur after 5 seconds, not immediately after calling the `start()` method.

+If you want the interval to execute the callback function before waiting for the interval time, use the `startImmediately()` method.

 :::